glenkleidon/JSON-ND/README.md

 }
 ```

-In JSON-ND, _Class_ definitions are technical possibility: it would require the implementation of methods to be included in the definition and this is an extreme security risk.
+In JSON-ND, _Class_ definitions are technical possibility: it would require the implementation of methods to be included in the definition.
+This is an extreme security risk.

-**However, implementations SHOULD NOT be included in definitions** because it is extremely difficult to prevent arbitrary code from being executed in the consumer application.
+**Implementations SHOULD NOT be included in definitions** because it is extremely difficult to prevent arbitrary (potentially malicious) code from being executed in the consumer application.
 Scripting languages are particularly vulnerable (eg dynamic SQL and the _exec_ command in javascript).
-The inclusion of implementations for compiled languages might encourage developers to include dynamic execution methods in their applications making them vulnerable.
+The inclusion of implementations for compiled languages might encourage developers to include dynamic execution methods in their applications also making them vulnerable.

 ## Conveying Language Style and error handling